-The Promotion and Matriculation Committee regularly reviews the academic progress of students.
-Upon completion of each course, students receive notification of their grades and grade reports are reviewed by the P & M Committee.
+The Academic Progress Committee regularly reviews the academic progress of students.
+Upon completion of each course, students receive notification of their grades and grade reports.

 OSTEOPATHIC OATH

 I do hereby affirm my loyalty to the profession I am about to enter.
 I will be mindful always of my great responsibility to preserve the health and the life of my patients, to retain their confidence and respect both as a physician and a friend who will guard their secrets with scrupulous honor and fidelity, to perform faithfully my professional duties, to employ only those recognized methods of treatment consistent with good judgment and with my skill and ability, keeping in mind always nature's laws and the body's inherent capacity for recovery.